splunk/public-o11y-docs/admin/teams/manage-membership.rst

 #.
 Find the name of the team.

 #.
-Click the :guilabel:`Actions` menu icon next the team name, then select :menuselection:`Delete Team`.
+Select the :guilabel:`Actions` menu icon next the team name, then select :menuselection:`Delete Team`.

 #.
 Observability Cloud displays a dialog box that asks you to confirm the deletion.
 Click :guilabel:`Delete`.